 Each teen is different and your child may have a different set of needs, struggles, and triggers than the next.
 In general, teen counselling will look like working together with a therapist to develop a plan to address your child’s mental health, as well as improve their overall well-being.

-Using methods of talk therapy, a trained mental health professional will aim to educate your child on how to manage difficult emotions, empower them to overcome obstacles, and understand what situations may be making their mental illness even worse.
+Using methods of talk therapy, a trained mental health professional will aim to educate your child on how to manage difficult emotions, empower them to overcome obstacles and understand what situations may be making their mental illness even worse.

 In addition, various forms of mental health treatment for teens can look like:

 Raising a teenager is rarely a walk in the park.
-However, there are a few warning signs to look out for so you can get your child the help they need sooner than later.
+However, there are a few warning signs to look out for so you can get your child the help they need sooner rather than later.

 Appetite changes are incredibly common in teens with mental health issues.
 For teens suffering from anxiety, the overwhelming feelings of stress and worry can diminish their appetite.
 For further reading, we explore the signs, symptoms and treatments of eating disorders.